-\$ 27,490,000 General Obligation Refunding Bonds (2024 Series E-1) \$ 186,700,000 General Obligation Refunding Bonds (2024 Series E-2)
+\$ 17,000,000 Taxable General Obligation Bonds (2025 Series A-1) \$ 190,575,000 Taxable General Obligation Bonds (2025 Series A-2) \$ 92,425,000 Taxable General Obligation Bonds (2025 Series A-3)

-The Bonds will be dated the date of delivery, and will bear interest from their date payable semiannually on March 1 and September 1 in each year until maturity, commencing March 1, 2025, at the rate or rates indicated on the inside front cover page of this Official Statement.
+The Series A Bonds and Taxable Bonds will be dated their date of delivery, and will bear interest from their date payable semiannually on March 15 and September 15 in each year, commencing September 15, 2025, until maturity or earlier redemption, as applicable, at the rate or rates indicated on the inside front cover pages of this Official Statement.
+The Series B Bonds will be dated their date of delivery, and will bear interest from their date payable semiannually on June 1 and December 1 in each year, commencing December 1, 2025, until maturity, at the rate or rates indicated on the inside front cover pages of this Official Statement.

 Interest on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months.
-Interest on the Bonds will be payable to the registered owner as of the close of business on the fifteenth day of February and August in each year, or the preceding business day if such day is not a business day.
+Interest on the Series A Bonds and Taxable Bonds will be payable to the registered owner as of the close of business on the last business day of February and August in each year.
+Interest on the Series B Bonds will be payable to the registered owner as of the close of business on the fifteenth day of May and November in each year, or the preceding business day if such day is not a business day.
 The Bonds are issuable only as fully registered bonds, without interest coupons, in denominations of \$5,000 or any integral multiple thereof.

-The Bonds will mature on the dates and in the years and in the principal amounts set forth on the inside front cover page of this Official Statement.
+The Bonds will mature on the dates and in the years and in the principal amounts set forth on the inside front cover pages of this Official Statement.

 The Bonds will be general obligation bonds of the State and the full faith and credit of the State will be pledged for the payment of the principal of and interest on the Bonds as the same become due.
 The Bonds will be issued pursuant to the State General Obligation Bond Procedure Act (Section 3-20 of the General Statutes of Connecticut, as amended).
-The Bonds are issued pursuant to a Bond Determination of the Treasurer.
+The Series A Bonds and Taxable Bonds are issued pursuant to resolutions adopted by the State Bond Commission, and other proceedings related thereto, including a Certificate of Determination of the Treasurer.
+The Series B Bonds are issued pursuant to a Bond Determination of the Treasurer.
 See THE BONDS - Nature of Connecticut's General Obligation herein.